kpilearner/lmr/README.md

 - Our training dataset is **mostly targeted at realistic images**.
 For non-realistic images, such as **anime** or **blurry pictures**, the success rate of the editing **drop and could potentially affect the final image quality**.

-- While the success rates for adding objects, modifying color attributes, applying style transfer, and changing backgrounds are high, the success rate for object removal is relatively lower due to the low quality of the OmniEdit removal dataset.
+- While the success rates for adding objects, modifying color attributes, applying style transfer, and changing backgrounds are high, the success rate for object removal is relatively lower due to the low quality of the removal dataset we use.

 The current model is the one used in the experiments in the paper, trained with only 4 A800 GPUs (total `batch_size` = 2 x 2 x 4 = 16).
 In the future, we will enhance the dataset, and do scale-up, finally release a more powerful model.